cdalton713/binance-trading-bot-new-coins/README.md

 Please include any applicable stack traces and logs.
 There are currently two log files: `errors.log` and `verbose_log.log`.
 Please also attach any relevant information from these files.

 ## Changelog:
+- 2021-11-04:
+  1. Setup Binance TestNet for much better testing.
+Functionality seems to be working for each step now based on Binance API responses.
+  2. ReadMe and Config Info updated

 - 2021-10-11:
   1. Binance order price response fix